 Doctors may be able to diagnose acute disseminated encephalomyelitis based on symptoms and results of a physical examination.
 Magnetic resonance imaging (MRI) may be done.

 A spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) may be done to check for meningitis or a brain infection (encephalitis).
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) may be done to check for meningitis or a brain infection (encephalitis).
 Blood tests may be done to check for other disorders that cause similar symptoms.

 Treatment of ADEM